 - A bachelor’s degree.

-- Five or more years senior nonprofit management experience.
+- Five or more years senior nonprofit management experience or relevant business experience.

-- Ability to work with grace across cultures and peoples.
+- Ability to work with grace across organizations, cultures and peoples.

 - High level strategic thinking and planning: